elasticio/elasticio.github.io/content/_getting-started/passthrough-feature.md

 ![Petstore step](/assets/img/getting-started/passthrough/petstore_step.png)

-Finaly we move on to the E-Mail component where we need to use the passthrough function.
+Finally, we move on to the E-Mail component where we need to use the passthrough function.
 While configuring E-Mail component input we must fill in the "To" field using data from the Webhook component.
 At this moment we use the passthrough that allows us to use data not only from the previous, but also from earlier steps (Webhook in our case):

 ![E-mail step](/assets/img/getting-started/passthrough/email_step.png)